-Is the museum available for a ceremony only?
+Is the museum available for a wedding ceremony only?

-In order to hold the wedding ceremony, you must also have your reception at The Nelson-Atkins Museum of Art.
+In order to hold a wedding ceremony, you must also have your reception at The Nelson-Atkins Museum of Art.
 You may hold your wedding reception without holding your ceremony at the museum.

-I would like to tour the venues, how can I set this up?
+I would like to tour the museum’s venues.
+How can I set this up?

-Do I need to be a member of the museum?
-Do you provide discounted venue rental rates?
+Do I need to be a member to have my wedding at the museum?

 You do not need to be a member of the museum to reserve space.
-However, discounted venue rental rates of up to 50% are available by joining the Society of Fellows.
+However, membership has many benefits including discounted venue rental rates of 50% off if you are – or join – at the Society of Fellows level.
 Learn more about becoming a member.

 What is the difference between an Event Planner and a Wedding Coordinator?

 All special events include an Event Planner that represents The Nelson-Atkins Museum of Art.
-The Event Planner contracts any vendors that are included with your contract.
 The Event Planner provides input for the floor design and menu selection and schedules the tasting.
-The Event Planner can also provide recommendations for any vendors not included in your contract.
-The Event Planner will be on site for your wedding and ensure that the commitments from The Nelson-Atkins are fulfilled.
+The Event Planner can also provide vendor recommendations.
+The Event Planner will be on site for your wedding and ensure that the commitments from the Nelson-Atkins are fulfilled.

 The Wedding Coordinator is a vendor that the couple would select and contract at their own discretion.
 The Wedding Coordinator partners with the couple to determine a budget, select vendors & décor and manage the wedding day to keep it stress free for the couple.
 The Wedding Coordinator facilitates the timing and cues for parties.
 The Event Planner and Wedding Coordinator can work together to facilitate a wonderful event.